 We went to California a few weeks ago, Kentucky for two or three school, but most are in the Cincinnati-area, like Sycamore, Mason, Colerain, and Northwest.
 Coming up, we’re going to Little Miami and Lakota East and West, which is going to be cool because I went to Lakota East and West for high school.

-Q: What are some of the reactions and feedback you get from students, educators and parents while touring and performing?
+are some of the reactions and feedback you get from students, educators and parents while touring and performing?
+A:

 Coming up, I’m going to LA to rehearse with Jason DeRulo for his tour.
 I’ve known the choreographer for a while so I bypassed the audition and get to go for tour rehearsals.
 I’m also teaching dance classes around Cincinnati.
 That’s a good thing about traveling to these schools, they always ask if I teach and want to learn, so classes are always full.